24 Plant-Based Recipes - Cover

 In fact, anyone who has a digestive disorder is more at risk for a deficiency because nutrient absorption is typically impaired with these types of disorders.

-Vegans, vegetarians, and those who follow a plant-based diet may also be more prone to have low B-12 levels.
+Those who follow a plant-based diet may also be more prone to have low B-12 levels.
 This is because most sources of B-12 come from meat or animal products.

-Daily Recommendation + Top B-12 Sources
+Daily Recommendation + Top B-12 Food Sources

 If You Do Eat Meat (Or Animal Products)…